backdrop-contrib/token/README.md

 `[node:nid]`.
 Although core provides the token replacement mechanism, it does not include a UI for browsing tokens, nor tokens for a lot of its own core modules.
 This project provides the missing tokens for core, and adds a UI.

-*Important note*: This project is targeted for inclusion in Backdrop 1.1.0, due May 15, 2015.
-It is likely that after upgrading to Backdrop 1.1.0, you will no longer need this module.

 Installation
 ------------